Cmion/cmion/README.md

 # Hey I'm [@cmion](https://x.com/cmiondotdev) (Simeon Akpanudo) 👋

-I'm a tier-1 markdown wizard.
+I'm a tier-1 markdown savant.

 I love Food, some more food, and other kinds of food.
 And oh throw my wife in there too (The love, not the food).